ptr11Dev/css-layouts-flex-grid-float/README.md

 To-do list:

-- Add grid and float sections and positions (?)
+- Add grid and float sections
 - Update welcoming page
 - Restyle it (test with Mgd)
 - Try to optimalize the code (BEM... functions in flex especially)